vivekkumar1974/system_info/systemInfoService-master/README.md

 - run ```$ mvn spring-boot:run```.
 - For testing use http://localhost:8080/systemInfo/api/loadAllSystemInfo to get the system info
 - Uncomment line no 54 and comment line 56 to 64 in /src/main/java/com/client/system/info/api/dao/SystemInfoDAOImpl.java to test against MySQL, this has been done to test with or without DB instance.
-The future relase will be build using embeeded DB(H2).
+The future relase will be build using embedded DB(H2).